vyadh/donkeysql/README.md

 This library takes the position that checked exceptions hinder more than they help with this style of programming, and therefore wrap `SQLException` into an `UncheckedSQLException`, which can be explicitly caught as required.

-Since obtaining a connection from a `DataSource` is currently done via normal JDBC, so an `SQLException` here still needs to be handled.

 [1]: https://github.com/brettwooldridge/HikariCP